Jackson-Wozniak/Stock-Market-Simulation/README.md

 # StockMarketSimulator

-UNFINISHED

 A server side implementation for a stock market and stock trading simulator

 ---

 ## Features
 * User accounts can be used to view current stock prices and trade stocks
+* Individual stock information can be viewed in JSON format
 * Stock Prices change dynamically on a time interval.
-Price changes are largely random but are affected by certain stock attributes
+Price changes are largely random but are affected by certain stock attributes, such as market cap and optimism
-* Each individual stock can be tracked, and prices/attributes change dynamically

 Default stocks are based on real world companies, however their prices do not reflect real world data